Tennis scoring system: Total points won

 Because tennis is scored set by set and game by game, a player may lose a match despite winning the majority of points and/or games played.

 Consider a player who wins six games in each of two sets, all by a score of game–30.
 The winner has scored 4×12 = 48 points and the loser 2×12 = 24.
-Suppose also that the loser wins four games in each set, all by a score of game-love.
+Suppose also that the loser wins four games in each set, all by a score of game–love.
 The loser has scored 4×8 = 32 points and the winner zero in those games.
 The final score is a win by 6–4, 6–4; total points 48–56.

-An example of this in actual practice was the record-breaking Isner-Mahut match in the Wimbledon first round, 22–24 June 2010.
-American John Isner beat Nicolas Mahut of France 6–4, 3–6, 6–7(7–9), 7–6(7–3), 70–68 – Mahut winning a total of 502 points to Isner's 478.
+An example of this in actual practice was the record-breaking Isner–Mahut match in the Wimbledon first round, 22–24 June 2010.
+American John Isner beat Nicolas Mahut of France (6–4, 3–6, 6–7(7–9), 7–6(7–3), 70–68) despite Mahut winning a total of 502 points to Isner's 478.

 Total games won

 Likewise, a player may lose a match despite winning the majority of games played (or win a match despite losing the majority of games).
 Roger Federer won the 2009 Wimbledon final over Andy Roddick (5–7, 7–6(8–6), 7–6(7–5), 3–6, 16–14) despite Roddick's winning more games (39, versus Federer's 38).
-Roger Federer also lost the 2019 Wimbledon final, despite winning more games (and in fact more points as well) than Novak Djokovic.
+Roger Federer lost the 2019 Wimbledon final, despite winning more games (and points, in fact) than Novak Djokovic.

 Announcing the score

 When playing a match, it is usually best to report each score out loud with one's opponent to avoid conflicts.
 During a game, the server has the responsibility to announce the game score before serving.
 This is done by announcing the server's score first.
 If, for example, the server loses the first three points of the service game, the server would say "love–40".
 This is to be done every time.

 After a set is complete, the server, before serving for the first game of the next set, announces the set scores so far completed in the match, stating their own scores first.
-If the server has won the first two sets and is beginning the third, the server would say, "two–love, new set."
-If the server had lost the first two sets, the server would say, "love–two, new set."
-Finally, after the completion of the match, either player, when asked the score, announces their own scores first.
+If the server has won the first two sets and is beginning the third, the server would say, "two–love, new set".
+If the server had lost the first two sets, the server would say, "love–two, new set".
+After completing the match, either player, when asked the score, announces their own scores first.

+Example

 As an example, consider a match between Victoria Azarenka and Ana Ivanovic.
-Azarenka wins the first set 6–4, Ivanovic wins the next set 7–6 (winning the tie break 7–4), and Azarenka wins the final set 6–0.
+Azarenka wins the first set 6–4, Ivanovic wins the next set 7–6 (winning the tiebreak 7–4), and Azarenka wins the final set 6–0.

 At the end of each set, the umpire would announce the winner of each set: